eranco74/bootstrap-in-place-poc/README.md

 See https://github.com/openshift/enhancements/pull/565

+Note that this repo is just a proof-of-concept.
+This repo is for debugging / experimenting with single-node *bootstrap-in-place* installation.
+Clusters created by this repo are not officialy supported.

+bootstrap-in-place is currently unsupported (and doesn't even work) on any cloud providers, it's meant for barematel / virtual machines that can boot arbitrary ISO files.
+Even for those purposes, it might be easier for you to just use the RedHat OpenShift Assisted Installer - it's a much more friendly interface to install Single Node OpenShift on baremetal with proper configurations, validations and bootstrap-in-place support.

+If you need a single-node cluster on a cloud provider - the recommended (but still currently not officialy supported) way is by just using regular IPI installer and setting the `install-config.yaml` control plane replicas to 1 and the compute replicas to 0.
+This will create, during installation, a temporary extra bootstrap node which will get automatically torn down by the installer when installation is done, leaving you with a single-node OpenShift installation.

 # How to run - automatic makefile
 - Set PULL_SECRET environment variable to your pull secret
 - `make start-iso` - Spins up a VM with the the liveCD.
 This will automatically perform the following actions: